BearDooks/BearDooks/README.md

 # Hey there 👋I'm Chuck

+I am a simple hobby programmer from the US who works on small games in my spare time.
+I am an IT Professional by trade.
+The best place to reach would be on discord BearDooks#4451

 ## &#x270d; My Blog/Website

 Currently I run my blog off of Github Pages and use Jekyll.
 You can find it at [https://www.chucklindblom.com](https://www.chucklindblom.com)